Mitraaaaa/passing-paths/README.md

     a d 6
     a c 4
     b d 3
+    c
+    e

 * Given the starting and ending points it is abled to print all possible paths alongside the path's length.
 <img src="guide/task2A.png" width="800">

-## Algorithm's used in task2A: Dijkstra
+## Algorithm's used in task2-A: Dijkstra
 * Our starting point in dijkstra is the starting point and we find all shortest path from the starting point to all other points.
 * We save the length in an array including shortest path from starting point to all others and print our desired one at last.
 * We save the path in a array with vector type and recursively print the path from end to start.